trlaw/UdacityRL-BananaNavProject/README.md

 The details of the state observables were not provided in the course material, but believe are related to directional perception (possibly multiple modes).

 The criteria for solving the environment with the agent, is an achievement of an average score of at least +13 over 100 consecutive episodes.
-The Udacity benchmark was to solve the environment in 1800 episodes.
-This implementation solved the environment in 795 episodes.
+The implementation improves on the base deep q-learning algorithm by implementation of some of the techniques in the [Rainbow Paper](https://arxiv.org/abs/1710.02298).
+As a result the number of experiences needed to solve the environment (795 episodes) was fewer than that of the Udacity benchmark for the project (1800 episodes).

 + Follow instructions [here](https://github.com/udacity/Value-based-methods#dependencies) to set up the environment, *with the following changes:
   - Before running `pip install .`, edit `Value-based-methods/python/requirements.txt` and remove the `torch==0.4.0` line